What is a stop-limit order?

-Limit price: The selected (or potentially better) price that the stop-limit order is executed at.
+The short answer is, the selected (or potentially better) price that the stop-limit order is executed at.

-For example, the last traded price of BTC is 7,200 USDT.
-If a user believes that the price will continue surging up if it breaches the resistance at 7,500 USDT, he may place a Stop-Limit with the following parameters:
+The last traded price of BTC is 28,200 USDT.
+If a user believes that the price will continue surging up if it breaches the resistance at 30,500 USDT, he may place a Stop-Limit with the following parameters: